Special municipality (Taiwan)

-Special municipality, historically known as Yuan-controlled municipality is a first-level administrative division unit in the Republic of China (Taiwan).
-Under the administrative structure of Taiwan, it is the highest level of division in Taiwan and is equivalent to a province.
-Since the streamlining of provinces in 1998, the special municipalities along with provincial cities and counties have all governed directly under the central government.
+Special municipality, historically known as Yuan-controlled municipality, is a first-level administrative division unit in Taiwan.
+It is the highest level of the country's administrative structure and is equivalent to a province.
+After the suspension of the provincial governments of 2018, the special municipalities along with provincial cities and counties have all governed directly under the central government.

-Currently total six cities are designated as special municipalities: Taipei, New Taipei City, Taoyuan, Taichung, Tainan, and Kaohsiung, all located in the most densely populated regions in the western half of the island.
+Currently total six cities are designated as special municipalities: Taipei, Taoyuan, New Taipei, Taichung, Tainan, and Kaohsiung, all located in the most densely populated regions in the western half of the island.
 These special municipalities encompass five most populous metropolitan areas in Taiwan, accounting for more than two-thirds of the national population.